Unable to Locate Complete Label

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-Judging by its ingredients alone, Trader Joe’s dog food looks like an average dry product.
+Judging by its ingredients alone, Trader Joe’s Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.